MrDevBeast/docker-GRP/README.md

-# GoDoRP
+# GoDoRP with Docker CI/CD
-GoDoRP (Golang, Docker, React, Postgres) project starter.
+GoDoRP (Golang, Docker, React, Postgres, CI/CD) project starter.

 Disclaimer: This project is not actively supported and not recommended for production apps.
 Hope it serves as a learning resource.